-Cookies simply let us know when you return to the site.
-This helps us, for example, to remember that you’re logged in, or to remember the settings you chose on your previous visit.
+Cookies let us know when you return to the site.
+For example, this helps us to remember that you’re logged in, or to remember the settings you chose on your previous visit.
 We store them

 in the Cookies folder on your computer.

 • Session Cookie which is erased when you closes your web browser; or

 • Persistent Cookie which remains on your computer/device for a pre-defined period of time unless manually deleted.

 Here are the Cookies we use:

 What’s it for

 |browsercheck||Tests whether your browser can use Sumdog’s other cookies|

 |NRAGENT, utma, utmb, utmc, utmt, __utmz, _ga, _gat, _gid, collect||Monitor Sumdog’s performance and speed, and helping us understand how the site is used, so we can optimize it for you|

 |_sumdog, JSESSIONID, sumdog_shared_cookie, XSRF_TOKEN||Recognize and coordinate your login across Sumdog’s servers|